cython/cython/docs/src/userguide/external_C_code.rst

        ctypedef int word

-   will work okay whatever the actual size of a :ctype:`word ` is (provided the header file defines it correctly).
+   will work okay whatever the actual size of a :c:type:`word` is (provided the header file defines it correctly).
 Conversion to and from Python types, if any, will also be used for this new type.